Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 * `render_template` function is imported to render HTML document when the function is run.
 A variable called *recipes* is created to retrieve the data from *recipes collection*.
 Each data in *recipes collection* is retrieved by using Jinja templating language on `index.html`

 [Connecting Function](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-db-connection.png) / [Data in Database](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-db-db.png) /
-[Connecting Function Result](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-db-connection-result.png) &#40;All the data in recipes collection is displayed so the App and database are connecting properly&#41;
+[Connecting Function Result](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-db-connection-result.png) &#40;All the data in recipes collection is displayed so the App and database are connected properly&#41;

 — **Base Template** —